Techtonica/curriculum/how-to-learn/how-to-learn.md

 ### Objective
-**Students will be able to** do something that we'll list here:
+**Students will understand**:
-- Things
+- Techtonica's lesson structure
-- More things
-- Even more things
-- Even more things
+- The strengths of their own learning style
+- How to ask for help

 ### Specific Things To Teach
 - Things about the things